 - Bachelor of Arts in international studies with a minor in chemistry from UNC-CH (1995)

-- HWP 153 Intro to Health Promotion and Wellness
+- HWP 153 Introduction to Health and Wellness

 - HWP 250 Health Parity: Domestic and Global Contexts

-- HWP 310 Community Outreach and Health Promotion
+- HWP 310 Community Health Promotion: Theory and Practice

 - HWP 335 Health Communication